18F/data-federation-project/README.md

 **Phase 3** (December 2018-June 2019)

 Team: Phil Ashlock, Mike Gintz, Mark Headd, Ethan Heppner, Julia Lindpaintner, Amy Mok
--   Developed Phase 2 prototype into Reusable Validation and Aggregation Library ([ReVAL](https://github.com/18F/ReVAL)) with a focus on API-based usage
+-   Developed Phase 2 prototype into Reusable Validation Library ([ReVal](https://github.com/18F/ReVAL)) with a focus on API-based usage
--   Worked with FNS to develop ReVAL's first custom manifestation for FNS-742 as the [FNS Data Validation Service](https://github.com/18F/usda-fns-ingest)
+-   Worked with FNS to develop ReVal's first custom manifestation for FNS-742 as the [FNS Data Validation Service](https://github.com/18F/usda-fns-ingest)
--   Validated demand for ReVAL and identified future partners
+-   Validated demand for ReVal and identified future partners
 -   Continued to identify common needs and useful reusable resources for data efforts through outreach and presentations to the Data Exchange Community of Practice, Interagency Working Group on Open Data, VA Open Data Working Group, and others
 -   Began building a community around a shared need for knowledge-sharing across data efforts in government
 -   Protect against redundancy by aligning the efforts of the U.S. Data Federation with other efforts across government, such as the work of the Federal Data Strategy and the mandates of the Evidence Act and Open Government Data Act
--   Pitched for Phase 4 funding to leverage the completion of ReVAL and the momentum of the U.S. Data Federation work to support a long-term vision and strategic plan for a user-centered, maximally-effective resources.data.gov
+-   Pitched for Phase 4 funding to leverage the completion of ReVal and the momentum of the U.S. Data Federation work to support a long-term vision and strategic plan for a user-centered, maximally-effective resources.data.gov

 **Phase 4** (October 2019-ongoing)